Sipher229/Full-stack-projects/README.md

 # Full-stack-projects
-The projects in this repository have both a backend and a frontend
+The projects in this repository have both a backend and a frontend.
+They are always under improvement, and I would be happy to receive insights or advice.